Python API Reference

 The parameter name

-init : float
+lower : float

-Lower bound for the parameter (not needed for FIXED scale)
+Lower bound for the parameter

-upper : float, optional
+upper : float

-Upper bound for the parameter (not needed for FIXED scale)
+Upper bound for the parameter

 scale : Scale, optional